anestan/wordpress-theia/wp-content/plugins/wpvivid-backuprestore/readme.txt

 * [Daniel Wilczkowiak](https://profiles.wordpress.org/virtual03/) (German)

 == Changelog ==
+= 0.9.52 =
+- Fixed a fatal error occurred during website transfer in some cases.
+- Fixed some bugs in the plugin code.
+- Optimized the plugin code.
 = 0.9.51 =
 - Added: Once a backup is created, the plugin will check whether the zip is good and will prompt you if it is corrupted.
 - Fixed some bugs in the plugin code.